alexissyi/61040-portfolio/assignments/problemset1.md

 - a Room
 - a Timeslot
-- a person making the reservation ReservationHolder
+- a person making the reservation User
 - a count of attendees Attendance

 a TimeSlot with